foreverfl/vscode/docs/python/jupyter-support-py.md

 ![Code cells running in a Python Interactive window](images/jupyter/code-cells-02.png)

-You can also run code cells using (`kbstyle(Ctrl+Enter)`) or the **Python: Run Selection/Line in Python Terminal** command (`kbstyle(Shift+Enter)`).
+You can also run code cells using (`Ctrl+Enter`) or the **Python: Run Selection/Line in Python Terminal** command (`Shift+Enter`).
 After using this command, the Python extension automatically moves the cursor to the next cell.
 If you're in the last cell in the file, the extension automatically inserts another `# %%` delimiter for a new cell, mimicking the behavior of a Jupyter notebook.

 You can also click in the margin to the left of line numbers to set breakpoints.
 Then you can use **Debug Cell** to start a debugging session for that code cell.
 The debugger stops execution at breakpoints and allows you to step through code one line at a time and inspect variables (see [Debugging](/docs/editor/debugging.md) for details).